christopher-b/cbennell.com/src/_posts/2024-10-31-a-script-for-kamal-proxy.md

 #!/bin/bash

 #Run the docker exec command with the provided arguments
-docker exec -it kamal-proxy kamal-proxy "$@"
+docker exec kamal-proxy kamal-proxy "$@"
 {% endcode %}

 You can now do: